dsccommunity/DscResource.Common/README.md

 ### `Compare-DscParameterState`

-Compare current against desired property state for any DSC resource and return a hashtable with the metadata from the comparison.
+Compare current against desired property state for any DSC resource and return a collection psobject with the metadata from the comparison.

 The content of the function `Test-DscParameterState` has been extracted and now `Test-DscParameterState` is just calling `Compare-DscParameterState`.